aliesbelik/poldi/README.md

 - [dsq](https://github.com/multiprocessio/dsq) - CLI tool for running SQL queries against JSON, CSV, Excel, Parquet, and more.
 - [jc](https://github.com/kellyjonbrazil/jc) - CLI converter from the output of popular command-line tools and file-types to JSON, YAML, or Dictionaries.
 - [mani](https://github.com/alajmo/mani) - CLI tool to help you manage repositories.
+- [trdsql](https://github.com/noborus/trdsql) - CLI tool to execute SQL queries on CSV, LTSV, JSON and TBLN, with output to various formats.

 </details>